srecnig/yab/Readme.md

 postgresql allows storing arbitrary json data in its's tables (in this example, post has a `meta` field, and it can easily be queried again:

 ```
+from yab.models import db
+from yab.models import Post

+# create a post with metadata
+post = Post(title="with meta", body="such metadata, weeeeee", meta={"custom_1": "such value", "custom_2": "many wow" })
+db.session.add(a)

+# query for that
 Post.query.filter(Post.meta["custom_1"].astext == 'such value').all()
 ```